jasonbosco/user-bee/README.md

 UserBee consists of two processes:

-The **Scheduler** is responsible for executing the triggers at the specified frequency
+The **Scheduler** is responsible for executing triggers at the specified frequency.

     // Start the scheduler (as a seperate process) var userBee = require('user-bee')();